If your home or essential household items were damaged or destroyed by a natural disaster, you may be eligible for the Disaster Relief Grant.

 - You must declare the information provided in your application is true and correct.
 Penalties may apply for false or misleading information.
 Where false or misleading information is provided, applications may be referred to law enforcement.
 Read the guidelines before applying.

 - If your application is unsuccessful, you may appeal the decision if your claim has been declined and you have additional information that supports your claim.
-Appeals must be lodged within one month.
-You can email email@example.com or address your appeal to:
+Appeals must be lodged within one month and addressed to:

 Disaster Relief Grants